LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 Stimulation PCs
 ---------
 MRI Lab provides the researchers with:
   * a Stimulation PC located in the control room, connected to the Peripheral Equipment within the Magnet room and equipped with a stimulation software.
-The Stimulation PC can receive triggers from the scanner and responses from the NNL ButtonBox systems;
+The Stim-PC can receive triggers from the scanner and responses from the NNL ButtonBox systems;

-  * a Training PC, clone of the Stimulation PC, can be found in the MRI Area and used to test paradigms and to train subjects outside the MR Scanner.
+  * a Training PC, clone of the Stim-PC, can be found in the MRI Area and used to test paradigms and to train subjects outside the MR Scanner.

 HW Specs
 ~~~~~~~~~~